 - Optimizes efficiency

 Ask your printer how they are going to produce your piece in the most environmentally friendly manner.
 If they haven’t made steps to improve their processes, and are concerned about the environment, you may want to consider a printer that is more in tune with your ideals.
-Read an interview with the owners of Green Printer for information on why they choose to use sustainable printing processes.
-Expect the same commitment from your printer.

 A few more of the many green printers: